 Hi, my name is Shivaali Vanshika.
 I was born and brought up in Rakiraki, Fiji.
-In 2018 I was awarded the prestigious Australia Awards Scholarship to study podiatry at Central Queensland University.
+In 2018 I was awarded the prestigious Australia Awards Scholarship to study a Bachelor of Podiatry Practice (Honours) at CQUniversity.

 The reason I chose to apply for this scholarship is because it was my personal desire to become a podiatrist after seeing my maternal grandfather go through foot amputation due to diabetes and poor foot management practices.
 However, a challenge was that none of the universities in Fiji offered this course.

 After discussing this with my parents and family, I was advised to search for podiatry courses as well as scholarships overseas.